JuliusMushi19/budgety-web-app/README.md

 ## Setup
-Since it was a simple app, there was not much setup required.
+Since it was a simple application, there was not much setup required.

 ## Features
 Features ready: